parallelvirtualcluster/pvc/docs/manuals/provisioner.md

 SUCCESS: VM "test2" with profile "std-large" has been provisioned and started successfully
 ```

 The administrator can also specify whether or not to automatically define and start the VM when launching a provisioner job, using the `--define`/`--no-define` and `--start`/`--no-start` options.
 The default is to define and start a VM. `--no-define` implies `--no-start` as there would be no VM to start.
+Using `--no-start` can be useful if other tasks must be performed before starting the VM for the first time, and `--no-define` can be useful for creating "template" VMs which would then be cloned by other profiles.

 ```
 $ pvc provisioner create test3 std-large --no-define